Chief Compliance Officers: Role, Authority, and Strategic Importance

 Chief Compliance Officers (CCOs) play a critical role in modern organizations.

-In regulated, risk-sensitive, and global markets, compliance is no longer a reactive function.
+In regulated, risk-sensitive, and global markets, compliance is no longer reactive.
 It is a strategic governance discipline.

 A Chief Compliance Officer ensures that the organization: